determin1st/sm-base/promise.md

 every promise is a container of actions that "tick" in the loop.

-## await in await / nested loops
-...

 ## asynchroni(ci)ty for masses!
 ...
 heard of promisification?